OVN-Kubernetes Architecture¶

 show how these components run on a standard HA Kubernetes cluster.
 By default, each node in

-contains 1 node.
+the cluster is a zone, so each zone contains 1 node.
 There is no more RAFT since each

 node has its own database.